charliemeyer2000/cra-template-cgm/README.md

 export default store;
 ```

-It is highly recommended to use Redux DevTools with this store, simply download the extension from the Google Chrome Store and it will automatically connect to the store.
+It is highly recommended to use Redux DevTools with this store, simply download the extension from the Google Chrome Web Store and it will automatically connect to the store.
 You may then view the state of the store and dispatch actions to the store from the extension.

 #### assets